 Istomin particularly remembered the rehearsal of La Mer, in February 1942.
 He was stunned to see how tough and demanding Toscanini was with the musicians of the Philadelphia Orchestra which at the time was regarded as the best orchestra in the world.
 No other conductor could speak to them in that way!
 Despite this, the orchestra was very enthusiastic, and Toscanini looked happy and full of energy.
 He demanded that the cello section repeat one phrase countless times until the musicians were exhausted and he was satisfied.
 La Mer was one of Toscanini’s great specialties, with shifting tempos, a wide range of colors, rich dynamics, and an overall subtlety which made his interpretation unique.
 The performance in Philadelphia was one of his very best, with its display of amazing virtuosity and a terrifyingly savage last movement reminiscent of the destructive power of the sea.
 Istomin retained an indelible impression of this performance which awakened his love for Debussy.

-The main lesson Istomin learned from Toscanini was that the emotion can arise from exactitude and clarity, with a sharp feeling for the rhythmic pulse and a perfect control of dynamics.
+The main lesson Istomin learned from Toscanini was that emotion can arise from exactitude and clarity, with a sharp feeling for the rhythmic pulse and a perfect control of dynamics.
 There is no need for gratuitous seduction, mannerisms or sentimentality.
 Moreover Toscanini managed to convince him that virtuosity was an indispensable means but that perfection was the only aim, no matter how time-consuming and anxiety-generating it could be.
-When he talked with Casals, Istomin was very pleased that Casals shared his admiration for Toscanini as a musician and as a man who stood against Mussolini and Hitler.
+When he talked with Casals, Istomin was very pleased that Casals shared his admiration for Toscanini as a musician and as a man who had taken a firm stand against Mussolini and Hitler.

 Verdi.
-La forza del destino, overture.
+Overture to La forza del destino.
 NBC Symphony Orchestra, Arturo Toscanini.
 1944.